Virtual Archaeologist in the Classroom

 Invite a Harvard archaeology student to your class to discuss how they study the human past and what they are learning.
 Each student speaker will share a short video in advance about their work and respond to student questions via Zoom, Teams, or Google Meet.
 Interview an archaeologist and bring your social studies to life.

-Read a Harvard Gazette story about the 2021-2022 season of this class.
+Read a Harvard Gazette story about a previous season of this class.

-How to Reserve a Free Virtual Archaeologist in a Classroom
+How to Reserve a Free Virtual Archaeologist in the Classroom

 Archaeologists